Christian McFarlane

-Christian Hector McFarlane (born 25 January 2007) is an English professional footballer who plays as a left-back for the American club New York City FC.
+Christian Hector McFarlane (born 25 January 2007) is an English professional footballer who plays as a left-back for Premier League club Manchester City.

+Early life

+Christian Hector McFarlane was born on 25 January 2007 in Basildon, England.
+He moved to the United States at the age of three and grew up in Queens, New York.
+He is of Jamaican descent.

 Club career

+New York City FC

 A youth product of the JIGS Soccer Academy, McFarlane moved to the New York City FC youth academy in 2018 and worked his way up their youth categories.
-On 16 September 2021 at the age of 14 years and 7 months he signed his first professional contract with New York City FC; in doing so he was the third youngest player to sign a Major League Soccer contract.
+On 16 September 2021, at the age of 14 years and seven months, he signed his first professional contract with New York City FC.
+In doing so he was the third youngest player to sign a Major League Soccer contract.
 He was promoted to New York City FC II and made his senior and professional debut with them as a half-time substitute in a 2–1 win over Inter Miami CF II on 29 May 2022.

+Manchester City

+On 27 January 2025, McFarlane was sold by New York City to fellow City Football Group club, Manchester City.

 International career

-McFarlane was born in England and moved to the United States at the age of 3.
-He is of Jamaican descent.
-He was called up to a training camp for the United States U16s in August 2022.
-He represented the England U16 in a set of friendlies in November 2022.
+McFarlane is eligible to represent England, the United States, or Jamaica.
+He was called up to a training camp for the United States under-16s in August 2022.
+He represented England under-16 in a set of friendlies in November 2022.
 He was called up to a training camp with the United States U17s in January 2023 in preparation for the 2023 CONCACAF U-17 Championship.
+He was called up to the United States under-16s for the 2023 U-16 International Dream Cup.

+On 6 September 2023, McFarlane made his England U17 debut during a 3–2 defeat to Portugal at the Pinatar Arena.
+On 20 May 2024, McFarlane was included in the England squad for the 2024 UEFA European Under-17 Championship.
+He started three of their four games at the tournament including the quarter-final elimination against Italy.

+On 4 September 2024, McFarlane made his England U18 debut during a 2-2 draw with Portugal at the Lafarge Foot Avenir.